Mike Mayock: Broadcasting career

-After an 18 year career in commercial real estate, Mayock broke into broadcasting covering college football for Prime Network, NCAA Productions, Prime Sports Radio and the Big East Conference.
-Later he went to ESPN where he worked as an analyst and sideline reporter for the cable network's coverage of the Canadian Football League and college football from 1993–95.
+After an 18-year career in commercial real estate, Mayock broke into broadcasting covering college football for Prime Network, NCAA Productions, Prime Sports Radio and the Big East Conference.
+Later he went to ESPN where he worked as an analyst and sideline reporter for the cable network's coverage of the Canadian Football League and college football from 1993 to 1995.
 He moved from ESPN to CBS Sports in 1996 as a member of SEC on CBS' broadcast team—during which time he served as both a game analyst (1996, 1997 and 1999) and lead sideline reporter (1998).
 Mayock also worked as a reporter for CBS's coverage of the NCAA basketball tournament in 1997, 1998 and 1999.

 In 2000, he moved to Fox Sports Net where he called college football action.
 Between 2001 and 2004, Mayock served as a college football analyst for ABC Sports.
 For example, in 2002, he worked with Terry Gannon, then he worked with Derrin Horton, and, finally, he worked with Dr. Jerry Punch as the sixth-announcing team.
 From 2004 to 2018, Mayock worked with the NFL Network where he did his most notable work while a broadcaster.

 He was the color commentator for the Minnesota Vikings preseason games for several seasons.
 From 2015 to 2018, Mayock commentated on the Philadelphia Eagles preseason television broadcasts alongside play-by-play announcer Scott Graham and sideline reporter Dave Spadero.

 Mayock was an analyst for NFL Network and hosted the show Path To The Draft during the draft season as a draft guru.

 In 2010, Mayock replaced Pat Haden as the color commentator for NBC's coverage of Notre Dame football, teaming with play-by-play announcer Tom Hammond.
 On January 8, 2011, Mayock teamed with Hammond to call NBC's coverage of the Wild Card playoff game between the New Orleans Saints and Seattle Seahawks in what was later referred to as the Beast Quake game.
 This was his first NFL Playoffs game as a broadcaster.

 On January 5, 2012, Mayock commentated the AFC wild card game between the Cincinnati Bengals and Houston Texans.

 Mayock called Thursday Night Football on the NFL Network with Brad Nessler from 2011 through 2013.
 In February 2014, the NFL announced that CBS Sports and the NFL Network would share and co-produce the Thursday Night package, using the No. 1 CBS announce team of Jim Nantz and Phil Simms for the entire season, replacing Nessler and Mayock.

 Mayock was replaced by Doug Flutie as color commentator of Notre Dame football, beginning with the 2015 season.

+Currently Mike Mayock works as an analyst for select games on Westwood One.